 The focus of CHAPTER 3 is the microcultural context.
 Within most cultures are groups of people that differ in some significant way from the general macroculture.
 These groups are sometimes called minorities, subcultures, or co-cultures.
-In this book, the term microculture is used to refer to those identifiable groups of people that share a set of values, beliefs, and behaviors and possess a common history and verbal and nonverbal symbol system that is similar to, but systematically varies from, the larger, often dominant cultural milieu.
+In this book, the term microculture is used to refer to those identifiable groups of people that share a set of values, beliefs, and behaviors and have a common history and verbal and nonverbal symbol system that is similar to, but systematically varies from, the larger, often dominant cultural milieu.
 Microcultures can be different from the larger culture in a variety of ways-most often because of race, ethnicity, language, religion, or even behavioral practices.
 Such microculture's context or value system.
-The revised Chapter 3 includes a discussion of four U.S. microcultures: Hispanics/Latinos, Black Americans, Asian Americans, and LGBTQ (lesbian, gay, bisexual, transgender, and queer) groups.
-New to this chapter is a discussion of a fifth microculture, Arab Americans.
+Chapter 3 includes a discussion of five U.S. microcultures: Hispanics/Latinos, Black Americans, Asian Americans, Arab Americans, and LGBTQ (lesbian, gay, bisexual, transgender, and queer) groups.
+The demographics for each of these groups have been updated.
 Included in this chapter is a Student Voices Across Cultures profile written by a gay college professor, who discusses personal examples of being silenced as a member of a microculture.

 CHAPTER 4 focuses on the environmental context.
 Whereas culture prescribes the overall rules for communication, the environmental context prescribes when and what specific rules apply.
 The environmental context includes the physical geography, architecture, landscape design, housing, perceptions of privacy, time orientation, and even climate of a particular culture.
-A discussion of the Japanese phenomenon of microhomes, or ultra-small homes, is included in this chapter.
-New to this chapter is a discussion of Muslim homes.
+A discussion of the Japanese phenomenon of microhomes, or ultra-small homes, is included in this chapter as is a discussion of Muslim homes.
 These environmental factors play a key role in how people communicate.
 In this chapter, students are given the opportunity to assess their privacy preferences and monochronic/polychronic time orientations.
-Chapter 4 includes coverage of the nature of privacy in the United States, with a special focus on the perceptions of privacy among U.S. students.
-The section on online privacy has been completely revised and updated and now includes the results of an EMC Corporation (EMC2) survey of over 15,000 respondents in 15 countries that studied perceptions and attitudes about data privacy and the willingness to trade privacy for convenience and benefits online.
-Also included is a proposed set of criteria that online services should address in order to provide users from diverse backgrounds and cultures reasonable online privacy protections.
+A case study of time orientation and Japanese culture has been added.
+Chapter 4 includes updated coverage of online privacy and the nature of privacy in the United States, with a special focus on the perceptions of privacy among U.S. students.
+The section on online privacy includes the results of an EMC Corporation (EMC2) survey of over 15,000 respondents in 15 countries that studied perceptions and attitudes about data privacy and the willingness to trade privacy for convenience and benefits online.
+Also included is a proposed set of criteria that online services should address to provide users from diverse backgrounds and cultures reasonable online privacy protections.
 A discussion of natural disasters as cultural and social events is included.
-Although natural disasters are triggered by natural events (e.g., tsunamis, earthquakes, floods, etc.), the effects of such disasters vary considerably across cultures because they take place within particular social and cultural systems of laws and values.
+Although natural disasters are triggered by natural events (e.g., tsunamis, earthquakes, floods), the effects of such disasters vary considerably across cultures because they take place within particular social and cultural systems of laws and values.
 In the Student Voices Across Cultures profile included in this chapter, a young man from Germany discusses his country's monochronic time orientation.
 A chart summarizing characteristics of monochronic and polychronic time orientations has been added.